weaviate/weaviate-io/developers/weaviate/current/configuration/authorization.md

 permissions.

-If a subject is present on both the admin and read-only list, Weaviate will error on startup due to the invalid configuration.
+If a subject is present on both the admin and read-only list, Weaviate will throw an error on startup due to the invalid configuration.

 # Usage

-Configure the admin plugin in the Docker Compose configuration yaml like so:
+Configure the admin plugin in the configuration yaml like so:

 ```yaml
 services: